10 Health Benefits Of Mint Leaves

 - Strengthen Your Liver.
 When your liver is chugging along slowly, you’re going to be feeling pretty dismal.
 A poorly functioning liver is an energy sap.
 Thankfully, one of the great mint nutritional benefits is that it is a powerful liver booster.
 The health benefits of beetroot are also fantastic for the liver.

 - Cool Your Body.
 You know that song – “Rock Your Body”?
 Well, if you listen carefully to mint leaves, you’ll hear them singing “Cool Your Body”… In all seriousness, mint is a cooling herb.
 Consuming mint causes your body to slightly lower its temperature.
-This is one reason that mint goes great in fruity, summery drinks (like the juicer recipes I describe below!).
+This is one reason that Mint goes great in fruity, summery drinks (like the juicer recipes I describe below!).
+It is also perfect for tea when you have a sore throat!

 - Relieve Asthma.
-Many people have found that consuming mint produces positive relief for asthma symptoms.
+Many people have found that consuming mint produces real relief for asthma symptoms.
 Scientists believe that regular use of mint is super beneficial for asthma patients.
 It is a great relaxant and relieves congestion (unblocks your nose, remember?).
+Not too mention the high antioxidant levels and its anti-inflammatory properties.
 However, don’t go too crazy as too much mint may cause irritation.

 - Take Care Of Your Teeth.
 Why do you think toothpaste is minty?
 It’s because one of the health benefits of mint leaves is that they are good for dental hygiene.
 First, mint freshens up your breath.
-This is awesome, especially if you have just eaten a big plate of garlic.
+A great trait, especially if you have just eaten a big plate of garlic.
 Mint also packs a load of germ defense.
 Mint inhibits the growth of bacteria in the mouth and cleans the teeth and tongue.

 - Stop Farting.
 I know it’s an embarrassing subject, but hey, we all do it from time to time.
-One of the interesting mint nutritional benefits is that it will help us stop farting.
-Since it eases digestion, the body makes less gas.
-The benefits of lemon juice are also great for this.
+One of the refreshing mint nutritional benefits is that it will help us stop farting.
+Since it eases digestion, by encouraging the stomach to produce more bile, the body makes less gas.
+The benefits of lemon juice are also something that helps with this issue.
+There is also a theory that it helps lower cholesterol levels.

 - Eliminate Mucus.
 Mint is an Expectorant.
-Basically, this means that mint encourages the body to eliminate mucus from the airways, lungs, bronchi and trachea.
+Mint encourages the body to eliminate mucus from the airways, lungs, bronchi and trachea.
 It promotes the drainage of mucus from the lungs.

 - Defeat Cancer.
-Like all edible plant food, mint is believed to have potent cancer-fighting powers.
+Like all nutritious plant food, mint is believed to have strong cancer-fighting powers.
 This health benefit of mint leaves is probably due to the variety of enzymes that mint contains.
-Pretty awesome, huh!
+Pretty impressive, huh!

 Mint Side Effects And Cautions

-For the most part, the health benefits of mint leaves make mint like the friend you never had.
+For the most part, the health benefits of mint leaves make it like the friend you never had.
 Mint is loyal, caring and powerful.
 Just like the killer turmeric benefits.

 However, if you are allergic to other herbs such as oregano or basil, you’re probably allergic to mint.
 Unfortunately, this means that mint can’t be your friend.

-Also, while mint is a strong reliever of heartburn, in some cases, it may causes heartburn symptoms to get worse.
+Also, while mint is a reliable reliever of heartburn, in some cases, it may cause heartburn symptoms to get worse.

 If you experience any adverse symptoms or mint side effects after taking it, cease consumption and talk to your doctor immediately.